Crossovers from nonlinear wave-packet acceleration to wave-mixing and self-trapping in the Hatano-Nelson model: Numerical results

-To further illustrate the different dynamical regimes of the wave packets, we project the spatiotemporal evolution of $y_n(t)$ onto the modes $u_{k,n}=e^{ikn}$, namely, $y_n(t) = \sum_{k} c_k(t) u_{k,n}$ and focus on the representative cases shown in Fig.~\ref{fig:heatmaps_real_space_01a}: (a) $\alpha=0$, (b) $\alpha=0.0125$, (c) $\alpha=0.8$, and (d) $\alpha=100$.
-We also indicate the values of $T_{\mathrm{mix}}$ and $T_{\mathrm{trap}}$ obtained above as horizontal lines.
-In the linear case shown in Fig.~\ref{fig:heatmaps_pbc_space_01a}(a), the initial wave packet at $t=0$ has a localized Gaussian-like profile centered at $k_0=0$.
-As time evolves, this profile moves coherently toward larger wave numbers $k$.
-As explained in Refs.~\cite{HO2025,JMAFS2026}, this motion originates from the gradient in the amplification rates of the modes, with the $k=0$ and $k=\pi/2$ modes exhibiting the slowest and fastest growth, respectively, namely $c_k(t)\propto e^{\Omega_k t}$; see Eq.~\eqref{eq:specrum}.
-As a result, the wave packet drifts toward $k\to\pi/2$, as clearly illustrated in Fig.~\ref{fig:heatmaps_pbc_space_01a}(e), which shows snapshots of Fig.~\ref{fig:heatmaps_pbc_space_01a}(a) at times $t=20$ (blue), $t=95$ (red), $t=112$ (cyan), and $t=150$ (magenta).
+To further illustrate the different dynamical regimes of the wave-packets, we project the spatio-temporal evolution of the complex amplitude onto the eigenmodes, namely, $y_n(t) = \sum_{k} c_k(t) u_{k,n}$.
+In this context, we focus on the representative cases shown in Fig.~\ref{fig:heatmaps_real_space_01a}: (a) $\alpha=0$, (b) $\alpha=0.0125$, (c) $\alpha=0.8$, and (d) $\alpha=100$.
+For the linear case shown in Fig.~\ref{fig:heatmaps_pbc_space_01a}(a), the initial wave-packet at $t=0$ has a Gaussian profile centered at $k_0=0$.
+As time evolves, the norm density profile is amplified while propagating in eigenmode space, with its center of mass $K(t)$ (Sec.~\ref{subsec:secular_form}) shifting toward larger wavenumbers.
+This behavior is clearly illustrated in Fig.~\ref{fig:heatmaps_pbc_space_01a}(e), which displays snapshots of the amplitude evolution of Fig.~\ref{fig:heatmaps_pbc_space_01a}(a) at $t=20$ (blue), $t=95$ (red), $t=112$ (cyan), and $t=150$ (magenta).

-As soon as nonlinearity is introduced, the computed values of $T_{\mathrm{mix}}$ and $T_{\mathrm{trap}}$ clearly separate the different dynamical regimes of the wave packet, Figs.~\ref{fig:heatmaps_pbc_space_01a}(b)-(d).
-In the nonlinear-skin regime, the dynamics remains predominantly coherent in mode space.
-By contrast, in the wave-mixing regime, the excited modes begin to resonate with neighboring ones, giving rise to energy exchange.
-This is clearly visible in Figs.~\ref{fig:heatmaps_pbc_space_01a}(b) and \ref{fig:heatmaps_pbc_space_01a}(c) for $\alpha=0.0125$ and $\alpha=0.8$; see also the red and cyan curves in Fig.~\ref{fig:heatmaps_pbc_space_01a}(f).
-These resonant interactions are responsible for the emergence of secondary wave packets in the lattice dynamics, as seen in Figs.~\ref{fig:heatmaps_real_space_01a}(b) and \ref{fig:heatmaps_real_space_01a}(c).
-Beyond the wave-mixing regime, the nonlinear resonances intensify and eventually excite all modes.
-These rapid resonant processes are reflected in the stochastic motion of the COM [red curves in Figs.~\ref{fig:heatmaps_pbc_space_01a}(c)–(d)], suggesting that the regions of concentrated energy meander across the entire mode space.
-Moreover, the excited modes reach very large amplitudes, as illustrated by the magenta curve in Fig.~\ref{fig:heatmaps_pbc_space_01a}(f).
+Remarkably, as soon as nonlinearity is introduced, the computed values of $T_{\mathrm{mix}}$ and $T_{\mathrm{trap}}$ clearly separate the different dynamical regimes of the wave-packet, Figs.~\ref{fig:heatmaps_pbc_space_01a}(b)-(d).
+Note that these characteristic times are indicated by green dashed and black dotted horizontal lines, corresponding to $T_{\mathrm{mix}}$ and $T_{\mathrm{trap}}$, respectively.
+Within the nonlinear-skin regime, the dynamics remains predominantly coherent in eigenmode space, closely resembling the linear behavior observed for $\alpha=0$, as illustrated in Fig.~\ref{fig:heatmaps_pbc_space_01a}(b) for $\alpha=0.0125$.
+By contrast, in the wave-mixing regime, the excited eigenmodes start to resonate with neighboring ones, leading to the emergence of secondary wave-packets [see Fig.~\ref{fig:heatmaps_pbc_space_01a}(b) for $\alpha = 0.0125$] or the widening of the main one clearly visible in Fig.~\ref{fig:heatmaps_pbc_space_01a}(c) for $\alpha=0.8$.